Aftermath of World War II: United Kingdom

-In the spring of 1945, after the final defeat of Germany, the Labour Party withdrew from the wartime coalition government, to oust Winston Churchill, forcing a general election.
+In the spring of 1945, after the final defeat of Germany, the Labour Party withdrew from the wartime coalition government to oust Winston Churchill, forcing a general election.
 Following a landslide victory, Labour held more than 60% of the seats in the House of Commons and formed a new government on 26 July 1945 under Clement Attlee, who had been Deputy Prime Minister in the coalition government.

-Britain's war debt was described by some in the American administration as a "millstone round the neck of the British economy".
+Britain's war debt was described by some in the U.S. administration as a "millstone round the neck of the British economy."
 Although there were suggestions for an international conference to tackle the issue, in August 1945 the U.S. announced unexpectedly that the Lend-Lease programme was to end immediately.

-The abrupt withdrawal of American Lend-Lease support to Britain on 2 September 1945 dealt a severe blow to the plans of the new government.
+The abrupt withdrawal of U.S. Lend-Lease support to Britain on 2 September 1945 dealt a severe blow to the plans of the new government.
 It was only with the completion of the Anglo-American loan by the United States to Great Britain on 15 July 1946 that some measure of economic stability was restored.
 However, the loan was made primarily to support British overseas expenditure in the immediate post-war years and not to implement the Labour government's policies for domestic welfare reforms and the nationalisation of key industries.
 Although the loan was agreed on reasonable terms, its conditions included what proved to be damaging fiscal conditions for sterling.
 From 1946 to 1948, the UK introduced bread rationing, which it had never done during the war.